YanivZimmer/lolt_detection/README.md

 ```

 This will:
-- Load the dataset from `dataset.jsonl`
+- Load the dataset from `data.jsonl`
 - Filter events where Claude and ground truth labels agree
 - Extract comprehensive features
 - Train Random Forest and Neural Network models